Compressed Bayesian Tensor Regression: Numerical Illustrations

 \subsection{Empirical application}

 We demonstrate the performance of compressed Bayesian tensor regression (CBTR) using a real-world application studying the effects of oil volatility on the return of stock markets (S\&P $500$).
 We apply our tensor regression framework to a large dataset with mixed-frequency variables, as used in \cite{CASARIN2025105427}.
-We regress monthly log-returns of S\&P$500$ (SP) on covariates sampled at daily frequency with monthly lags ranging from one to four.
+We regress the monthly log-returns of S\&P $500$ (SP) on covariates sampled at daily frequency with monthly lags ranging from one to four.
 The daily observations that we included are good oil volatility (GV), bad oil volatility (BV), US dollar index (ER), TED spread (IR), VIX index (VI), T-bill rate (TB), and bond spread (BD).
-Thus, the tensor predictors and coefficients are of size $(4, 7,22)$, which corresponds to the number of temporal lags, number of regressors, and number of daily observations per month.
-We use $350$ observations as training samples and $31$ observations as testing samples.
+Thus, the tensor predictors and coefficients are of size $(4, 7, 22)$, corresponding to the number of temporal lags, the number of regressors, and the number of daily observations per month.
+We use $350$ observations for training and $31$ for testing.
 A representation of the model is: